top of page

 Qureshi currently directs the Information Technology, Remote Sensing and Geographic Information System facility at WII.
 The lab is at the heart of the monitoring effort and gives information about the ecology of carnivores both in and outside protected areas as well as the status of human encroachment on habitat, such as village expansion, and how animals are dispersing across landscapes.
 Information gathered is used to affect policy and management intervention of large carnivores, including the tiger.

 In a discussion of the different methods used to count tigers, Qureshi explained that camera traps yield the best information about animal presence in forests.
 Approximately 70-90% of Indian tigers are concentrated in 10-30% of the forest, and camera traps have recorded a lion’s share of their numbers.
 But how to count the 10-30% of tigers in the remaining forest?
 For this he said you need index calibration, a method that factors the number of tiger signs, like scat and pugmarks, and also signs of other species found and counted across many gridded, sampled research areas.
-Qureshi said that Index calibration yields robust, accurate results for counting tigers across large regions.
+Qureshi said that index calibration yields robust, accurate results for counting tigers across large regions.
 Scientists use the collected, real density data to create a predictive model that is then used to determine tiger abundance in terrain where humans cannot easily go and where camera traps are difficult or not possible to install.

 Qureshi contrasted the index calibration method to the occupancy model, another method used to supplement data in the 2014 report.
 Occupancy examines the presence and also the absence of animal signs in an area and represents the information as “0” or “1.”
 The presence of tiger signs becomes “1,” and the absence becomes “0.”
 The density of these signs is not evaluated.
 In other words, regardless of whether there are five or 100 signs, the density would still be 1.
 Qureshi said that the occupancy model is appropriate for predicting the geographical range of tigers, but that it cannot be used to estimate actual tiger numbers.